Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/SAG/overview.md

 1. **Select the Elliptic Curve:**
    - Choose a curve compatible with the public keys.
-   - Common choices are `SECP256K1` (used in Bitcoin, Ethereum, and many other blockchains) and `ED25519`.
+   - Available choices are `SECP256K1` (used in Bitcoin, Ethereum, and many other blockchains) and `ED25519`.

 2. **Collect Public Keys:**
    - Gather public keys to include in the ring.